Platform Interface

 Our team of expert analysts work 24 hours per day, monitoring the global threat landscape and prioritizing threats that will impact our client’s operations.
 Clients are alerted of these incidents, which allows them to act swiftly.
 Thorough Intelligence Collection Plans (ICPs) formulated with customers during the onboarding process and regularly updated throughout their subscription provide our analysts with the information required to understand your needs.

-Therefore, an additional premium feature of our platform is the ability to report your own incidents.
+A premium feature of our platform is the ability to report your own incidents.

 1. To get started, click the ‘Incidents’ icon at the top of the left-hand menu and then click ‘Report An Incident’ at the top of the sub-menu that appears